fndemarqui/rsurv/README.md

-implemented in the package rsurv can also be employed to simulate survival data with more complex structures, such as survival data with different types of censoring mechanisms, survival data with cure fraction, survival data with random effects (frailties), multivarite survival data, and competing risks survival data.
+implemented in the package rsurv can also be employed to simulate survival data with more complex structures, such as survival data with different types of censoring mechanisms, survival data with cure fraction, survival data with random effects (frailties), multivariate survival data, and competing risks survival data.
 Details about the R package rsurv can be found in Demarqui (2024)
 \<doi.org/10.48550/arXiv.2406.01750\>.